xavierkoo/authentication-system/README.md

-# Ascenda Loyalty Authentication System
+# Authentication System

 Note: Commit history is lost as the original repository was located in a third-party private organization.

-This repository presents a highly scalable solution for implementing an authentication system for Ascenda's rewards platform.
+This repository presents a highly scalable and secure solution for implementing an authentication system for financial institutions.

 ## Tech Stack